jLevere/AWSwireguardVPN/README.md

 And lastly we are going to set a rule to drop anything that doest match the rules above.
 - enter the command
 ```
-sudo iptables -A INPUT -j DROPrules
+sudo iptables -A INPUT -j DROP
 ```
 *I use drop rules rather than drop defaults so that I dont lock myself out as easily.*

 Iptables rules are deleted on reboot so we need to install something to make them persist.
-I am using the normal netfilter-persistent with the iptables plug-in.
+I am using netfilter-persistent with the iptables plug-in.
 - install netfilter-persistent
 ```
 sudo apt install netfilter-persistent